 Not at our house.

-For the last 15 years, we’ve been making our turkey on a Weber gas grill.
+For the last two decades, we’ve been making our turkey on a Weber® gas grill.

 The reason why, according to Mike Kempster, Weber Executive VP and CMO, is unlike an indoor oven which simply recirculates dry air, your turkey in an outdoor oven (a.k.a.
 Weber or other top-quality gas grill) is surrounded by a fresh stream of moist outdoor air.

 I confess the first time Mike told me this, I raised an eyebrow in disbelief.
-But with more than a decade of grilled birds under my belt (figuratively and literally), I know it to be true.
+But with more than two decades of grilled birds under my belt (figuratively and literally), I know it’s true.

 © Linda Kelen